-What will I remember of this night, other than the sensation of having survived a battle upon making it out of the Valley, and entering into another upon going back down?
+What will I remember of this July 4th, other than the sensation of having survived a battle upon making it out of the Valley, and entering into another upon going back down?

 I'll remember the face of an East African man, appropriately inebriated for the holiday but confused.
 It was my second time seeing him that day, and this time around he was immaculately attired.
 Look at that crisp royal blue three piece, tailored; an offset burgundy tie set against a white dress shirt, with matching white handkerchief peeking out of the breast pocket, just so; coiffed hair and jet black shoes, shined so slick I could almost see myself in the reflection.

 "My brother," he said, after I congratulated him on how sharp he looked.
 "My brother, what's going on, I don't understand.
 This holiday, what does it mean?
 What does it mean to you?"

 "Well, we never celebrated it growing up.
 Korean household,"

 "Okay okay, but no, but what does it mean to them?"

 "Well, it's celebrating the, the beginning of the country,"

 "Yeah the flag, yeah,"